 The travel grants available for students have been given by and in honor of friends of Davidson College and the Dean Rusk International Studies Program who are deeply committed to broadening the scope and resources of international studies at Davidson.

 The Dean Rusk International Studies Program provides grant-funded opportunities for student study, research, service, and experiential learning abroad in geographic locations of the student's choosing.
-Due to the pandemic, grant-funded opportunities are available for remote/virtual experiences, and for travel to CDC Level 1 countries only.
+Due to the pandemic, grant-funded opportunities are available for remote/virtual experiences, and for travel to U.S. Department of State Levels 1-3 countries only.

 Grants ranging from $500 to over $5,000 are awarded two times each year.